01 of 07

-Wash the blueberries in a colander and leave for a few minutes until they are thoroughly drained.
-Sort through them and compost or discard any that are under-ripe or shriveled.
-Also, compost or discard any stems.Continue to 3 of 7 below.
+Wash the blueberries in a colander and them leave for a few minutes until they are thoroughly drained.
+Sort through the berries and compost or discard any that are under-ripe or shriveled.
+Remove and compost or discard any stems.Continue to 3 of 7 below.

 03 of 07

 While you are preparing the blueberries, bring a medium-large pot of water to a boil.Continue to 4 of 7 below.

 Tie the Blueberries in Cheesecloth